Enter the Preregistration Challenge

 A "Files" section will appear below the "Attach File" link.

-Either click the Upload button and select a file from a dialog box, or drag and drop a file into OSF Storage from your computer.
+Select OSF Storage, then either click the Upload button and select a file from a dialog box, or drag and drop a file into OSF Storage from your computer.

 * Note if you originally clicked Make a preregistration for a project you already have on the OSF, and you have files uploaded to the OSF project, then a list of files will appear below OSF Storage from which you can choose and attach to the form.
 Files uploaded to storage add-ons are not yet supported in this process.